Glasco, New York: History

 Glasco's name was taken from a glass company located in the mountain area several miles inland.
 The glass was carried by horse down the "Glasco Turnpike" to the banks of the Hudson where it was shipped on for ports of sale.
 The settlement along the river where the glass was loaded became known as Glasco.

 Settled largely by unskilled workers, first from Ireland and then from Italy, they came to the area in great numbers in the late 19th century by ferry after landing in New York City.
 They tended to live in company housing on the banks of the river.
 At one point, the town boasted over six brick factories, a ferry service, a school, churches and several saloons.
 Bricks were sent down the Hudson River by barge to furnish the construction of America's cities.
 The Hudson River also played a role in other economic activities.
 Some entrepreneurial immigrants opened small businesses to service the community, such as harvesting ice from the Hudson River, which was stored in large ice houses along the banks of the river and sold in the summers to homes and businesses.
 Fishing was also a cottage industry among those not working in the brickyards.
 In the bluffs above the clay mining operations of the brickyards, small estates and dairy farms were established.

 By the mid 20th century, the brick yards had all closed down.
 One family operator, Washburn, allegedly relocated to Virginia to continue brick making.
 Other brickyards were abandoned and simply vanished into the undergrown of trees and wildlife.

 Recently, residents of New York City have begun to purchase weekend homes within the boundaries of Glasco.
 At the foot of the Catskill Mountains, and within walking distance of the Hudson River (relatively unpolluted at that point), the hamlet has seen real estate prices skyrocket since 2000, along with an increase in single-family home construction.

+2005 shooting

+On February 13, 2005, Robert Bonelli, age 24, of Glasco, New York, entered the mall with a semi-automatic AK-47 Variant and began firing it in the mall's Best Buy shop.
+Panic ensued as employees and shoppers began to flee the mall.
+Bonelli moved into the mall's main corridor and continued firing his weapon until he ran out of ammunition.
+After emptying the assault rifle, he promptly dropped it.
+As Bonelli dropped the weapon, a mall employee grabbed his gun, and another tackled him.
+The mall was evacuated and Bonelli was taken into custody.
+No one was killed in the shooting, but two people, a 20-year-old National Guard recruiter and a 56-year-old male shopper, were wounded.
+After the incident, Ulster County investigators searched Bonelli's room at the home he shared with his father and found what Ulster County District Attorney Donald Williams described as "Columbine memorabilia".
+Officials described the young man as being fascinated by the Columbine High School massacre.